austinv211/Monthly_O365_AD_Users_Report/README.md

 # Version Changes

-- Added conditional formatting for disabled users in theproduct summary tab
+- Added conditional formatting for disabled users in the product summary tab